-In most cases, cranberry glass is recognized by the color.
 There is no doubt the most distinguishing feature of any piece of cranberry glass is its color.
-By adding gold chloride to hot molten glass, glassmakers created different shades varying from pink to burgundy.
+By adding gold chloride to hot molten glass, glassmakers created different shades, varying from pink to burgundy.
 The pieces often have a deeper hue by the neck of the vase or near the edge of the bowl, indicating where the glass was blown from.

 How Much Do Cranberry Goblets Cost?

 A lot of cranberry glass, such as pitchers and vases, is expensive.
-As in over $100.
+As in over $100 per piece.

 Most of the glassware (drinking and wine) is less expensive.
 I just checked on ebay and the thumbprint glasses (which can be seen above) range from $10 to $15 each.

 Etsy has by the far the best selection of cranberry goblets.
 Some of the glasses are $5.00 each and they have excellent inventory.